A White Paper on keV Sterile Neutrino Dark Matter: Discussion - Pro and Cons for keV Neutrino as Dark Matter and Perspectives

 In the future, we expect a sensitivity $\sigma(\sum m_\nu)$ close to 0.02~eV around the year 2025 for a LSS survey like Euclid combined with {\it Planck}~\cite{Audren:2012vy}; or 0.015~eV for a CMB satellite of next generation like Core+ combined with Euclid~\cite{Hall:2012kg}; or, under very optimistic assumptions, even 0.0075~eV for a futuristic 21cm survey like FFFT~\cite{Pritchard:2008wy}.
+Possibilities to detect the CMB polarization, such as CMB-S4~\cite{Wu:2014hta}, and observations aiming at dark energy, like DESI~\cite{Font-Ribera:2013rwa}, will further improve the situation.
 Hence there are very good prospects to detect the absolute neutrino mass scale with cosmology, and even to exclude the IO scenario if the range $\sum m_\nu \geq 0.12$~eV is found to be incompatible with the data at several $\sigma$'s.
 If instead the total mass is found close to $\sum m_\nu \sim 0.12$~eV, cosmological data will probably never reach the required sensitivity to discriminate between NO and IO.